natyanih/Backbone-Test/README.md

 #backbone js test
 * listing of Contacts - done
+* adding contact - done
-* working on add contact functionality
+* working on edit and delete